After a long run of peace and prosperity in Canada, is there a seismic upheaval coming to our way of living?

 Comfortable

-Living in the West, and especially Canada, is not like the rest of the world.
+Living in the West, and especially Canada, is not like life in the rest of the world.
 That became clear in my travels through Ukraine.
 I had priceless opportunities to hear the stories of women and children whose communities were invaded and occupied by Russians.
 They escaped with the clothes on their backs.
 The lucky ones were able to take a suitcase.
 There are six million refugees within their own country.
+They live in the basement of Maslow’s pyramid.
 And they find a way to cope.
+They have a long history of coping.

 If something even close to the upheaval happening in Ukraine, came to Canada, would we cope?

 I’m quite comfortable with my level of comfort, thank you very much.
+The penthouse has a nice view of the world.
 Canada isn’t perfect but it’s a far cry from Mariupol in Ukraine.

-And yet, just three years ago, their life was so much like ours.
+And yet, just three years ago, life in Ukraine was much like ours.
 It would be easy to mistake Ukrainian Christmas celebrations for ones in Canada.
 Their streets were festive and decorated.
-There was joy where now there is trauma.
+There were carollers where now there is devastation.

 But Canadians don’t have Russia for a neighbour.
-Upheaval like that could never happen here.
+Upheaval like that could never happen here, right?

 Churches in Ukraine are thriving.
 Three years ago, Christians were on the fringe of culture.
 Now, government officials and the military meet with pastors to pray and receive support.
 God is at work.
 The fulfillment of God’s purposes can be counted on at any level of Maslow’s pyramid through a humbled Church seeking to love.